 Lawyers And Victim Advocates Question Separation

 Lawyers and abuse victims have criticized the Boy Scouts’ protection of local councils.
-Many critics argue the existence of local councils depends on the national organization.
+Many critics note the existence of local councils depends on the national organization.

 The national organization has the right to grant and withdraw council charters.
-Critics argue this power demonstrates clear authority over local groups and a lack of separation.
+Critics claim this power demonstrates clear authority over local groups and a lack of separation.

 Local Councils Benefit From COVID-19 Aid